 Employment Outlook and Salary Information

 Though there are many types of careers where people are able to use these skills, one example of a career relevant to TQM is industrial management.
-According to the U.S. Bureau of Labor Statistics (BLS), industrial production management jobs were projected to decline by four percent from 2014-2024 due to increasing automation improvements (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), industrial production management jobs were projected to have little or no change from 2018-2028 due to increasing automation improvements (www.bls.gov).
 Despite the fact that the number of jobs in this field was estimated to shrink, fair prospects were forecast for well-trained professionals, due to a large number of workers anticipated to retire.
-According to the BLS reports from May of 2015, industrial production managers earned a median annual wage of $93,940.
+According to the BLS reports from May of 2018, industrial production managers earned a median annual wage of $103,380.

 Certification and Continuing Education Information